Dark Site Observatory

 2. Completed the online site orientation training.

-The HAS Observatory is available to members who have completed an additional training course on usage of the building.
+The HAS Observatory is available to members who have completed an additional training course on usage of the building and have been certified by an observatory trainer that are approved to use the C14.
 To be eligible to attend an Observatory Training Course, members must be at least 16 years of age, be up-to-date with the Dark Site orientation and be a member in good standing for a minimum of six months.
 Those interested in attending this training who are under the age of 18 must be accompanied by a parent or guardian who is also a member.
 Underage members whose parents are not members may attend the training, but will not be eligible to use the observatory unless supervised by a trained adult user.

 Prior to observatory training, users are required to have:

-Training to use the TAK TOA-150 telescope for imaging requires a separate training orientation which is open to those who have completed the Observatory training.
+Training to use the TAK TOA-150 telescope for imaging requires a separate training orientation which is open to those who have completed the Observatory and C14 training and demonstrated proficiency.

 All training sessions are at the discretion of the Observatory Director.
 Contact Observatory Director Chris Ober for more information.
 Training sessions are on a first come, first served basis and are announced in the HAS email list, website and Facebook group.
 We are not maintaining waiting lists for training.